SatelliteShorelines/SDS_Benchmark/datasets/README.md

 - `SITENAME_transects.geojson`: cross-shore transects along which to provide the time-series of shoreline change.
 - `SITENAME_reference_shoreline.geojson`: reference shoreline that can be used to seed shoreline mapping algorithms.
 - `SITENAME_tides.csv`: time-series of tide levels every 5 min from the [FES2014](https://www.aviso.altimetry.fr/es/data/products/auxiliary-products/global-tide-fes/description-fes2014.html) global tide model.
+- `SITENAME_waves_ERA5.csv`: time-series of deep-water wave parameters from the ERA5 reanalysis.
 - `(Beach slopes)`: not available yet, will be estimated from the topographic surveys and can be used to apply a water level correction.
-- (`Wave parameters`): not available at the moment but can be obtained if needed.

 The information on the average beach-face slope, contour level used for the in situ shoreline timeseries, and local projection is contained in the `sites_info.txt`: